onur-zengin/aws-ec2-linux-docker/README.md

 - **4.5.1.** Go to your DNS zone configuration and create an A record for the static IP address;
 ```
 DOMAIN_NAME     A       HOST_IP_ADDRESS
+vmon.foo.com    A       XX.XX.XX.XX
 ```

-- **4.5.2.** Obtain a TLS certificate for the DOMAIN_NAME created above (existing wildcard certs also accepted).
+- **4.5.2.** Obtain a TLS certificate for the DOMAIN_NAME created above (note that you may also use an _existing_ wildcard cert for the parent domain).

-Sample instructions for Let's Encrypt can be found at;
+Sample instructions for requesting a certificate from Let's Encrypt can be found at;
 ```
 https://certbot.eff.org/
 ```

 Sample output;
 ```
-sudo certbot certonly --dns-route53 -d *.domain_name
+sudo certbot certonly --dns-route53 -d *.foo.com

 Saving debug log to /var/log/letsencrypt/letsencrypt.log
-Requesting a certificate for *.domain_name
+Requesting a certificate for *.foo.com

 Successfully received certificate.
-Certificate is saved at: /etc/letsencrypt/live/domain_name/fullchain.pem
+Certificate is saved at: /etc/letsencrypt/live/foo.com/fullchain.pem
-Key is saved at:         /etc/letsencrypt/live/domain_name/privkey.pem
+Key is saved at:         /etc/letsencrypt/live/foo.com/privkey.pem
 This certificate expires on 2024-04-21.
 These files will be updated when the certificate renews.
 ```